 In college he was very active being a Tower Guard, and as a member of the History Fraternity, Honors Fraternity, and Spanish club.
 He is quite fluent in Spanish and had some experience teaching while in college.
 He would like to study Spanish more and perhaps teach more in the future.
 Matt also competes in triathlons.

 Matt is doing his theological studies at the Pontifical North American College in Rome.
-He will be ordained to the diaconate in October of 2013 at the Vatican.
+He was ordained as a Transitional Deacon in October of 2013 at the Vatican.
+His priestly ordination is planned for June, 2014.

 Tyler Bischoff is from East Tawas, Michigan.
 His home parish is Holy Family Parish.
 He was born and raised in East Tawas as the oldest child with two younger sisters.
 He remembers wanting to be a priest as early as elementary school.
 He went to Catholic schools beginning in the 3rd grade.
 Tyler graduated 4th in his class from high school in 2007.
 While in high school, he also began running track and cross country, setting some new records for his school.